syedmaazsaeed/NoteVaultPro-MernApp/README.md

 Make your changes.

-Commit the changes (git commit -m "Added feature").
+Commit the changes (git commit -m "commit something you want").

 Push to the branch (git push origin feature-branch).

-Open a pull request, and we’ll review your changes.
+Open a pull request, and we will review your changes.

 <h1>📞 Contact</h1>